NVIDIA/aistore/cli/resources/bucket.md

 ```

-* If not all properties are mentioned in the JSON, the missing ones are also set to default values:
+* If not all properties are mentioned in the JSON, the missing ones are set to zero values (empty/false/nil):
 ```bash
 ais bucket props set mybucket --jsonspec '{
     "cloud_provider": "ais",